Bay County, Florida

 Survey Area FL005 Florida

 The dominant drainage class is Poorly drained and the dominant hydrologic group is A/D (varies with drainage).
+The most common soil order is Ultisols — strongly weathered soils with clay-enriched subsoils, common in warm humid climates.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Bay County, Florida.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic